 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the advantages of single-mode fiber over multimode fiber?
+What is the primary difference between single-mode and multimode fiber?

 Open an interactive chat with Bash